HMS Hermes (1796)

 HMS Hermes was the Dutch cutter Mercuur, that the Amsterdam Admiralty purchased in 1781 or 1782.
 (Mercuur was a brig when captured.)
-HMS Sylph captured her off the Texel on 12 May 1796 after a chase during which Mercuur threw all but two of her guns overboard.
+HMS Sylph captured her off the Texel in the action of 12 May 1796 after a chase during which Mercuur threw all but two of her guns overboard.

-The British Royal Navy commissioned her in July 1796 under Commander William Mulso, for the North Sea.
+The Royal Navy commissioned her in July 1796 under Commander William Mulso, for the North Sea.

 Hermes disappeared during a gale on 31 January 1797.
 She was presumed to have foundered with all hands.